phyunsj/node-red-to-access-thingwrox/README.md

 ## Alert

-When an Alert condition is met, ThingWorx fires off an Alert.
-Alerts are written to the alert history file and can be viewed through the Alert Summary and Alert History Mashups.
+When an alert condition is met, ThingWorx fires off an alert.
+Alerts are written to the alert history file and can be viewed through the **Alert Summary** and **Alert History** Mashups.

 <p align="center">
 <img src="https://github.com/phyunsj/node-red-as-edge-device-to-thingwrox/blob/master/images/thingwrox-alert-history.png" width="800px"/>